Forest of Dean Central Railway

 Speech House Lake

 The Forest's railways crop up occasionally in various television programmes, but the Forest of Dean Central probably scored highest when it appeared in BBC One's show Merlin, which may perhaps make up for the fact that not a frame of footage appears to have been taken of the railway while it was alive.
 You wouldn't have noticed it, although bits of the filming took place on the proposed route of the trackbed, which ran through the current site of Speech House Lake.
-The lake initially appeared to have been cast as Lake Avalon, in which role it made some convincing and well-performed appearances across the five series (although arguably the role would have been better filled by the larger Woorgreens Lake, just beyond the top end of the railway, which has reeds, a more obvious island and a rather entertaining backstory).
-Unfortunately it did not get to reprise its role in the grand finale; another larger expanse of water did the honours.
+The lake has been cast as Lake Avalon, in which role it has made some convincing and well-performed appearances during the three series (although arguably the role would have been better filled by the larger Woorgreens Lake, just beyond the top end of the railway, which has reeds, a more obvious island and a rather entertaining backstory).
 The visible line of the railway ends less inspiringly in a birch wood below the dam at the bottom end.

 There were two more level crossings planned in close proximity for Forest tracks; the first over the path now running along the lake's northern shore just in front of the camera and the second over Spruce Ride, just behind the camera.
 A further level crossing would have been required about quarter of a mile further on.
 A few traces exist north of the lake, heading up towards Foxes Bridge Colliery, making it just possible to follow the former trackbed for the rest of the way.
 There is a dry ditch running north from Spruce Ride here which you keep to your right; eventually a second appears on the left about ten feet from the first and this should be kept to the left for the rest of the way, ignoring the first one, which will eventually vanish.
 Two paths are crossed en route; the first a dozen yards west of a sharp left bend between two tall pine trees and the second at about the same point as the accompanying stream.
 Eventually what was to be the trackbed will apruptly burst back into the open; the ditch should still be kept to your right as you battle the bracken.
 An embankment which probably dates back to Purton Steam Carriage Road days crosses the bog; the railway would then have passed under the road and run a few yards through the trees to its northern terminus.